-Varicose veins are abnormally dilated vessels, but can be more uncomfortable and harmful to your health than spider veins.
-In general, veins are responsible for pushing blood against gravity back to the heart and lungs.
-But with varicose veins, the blood flow from the legs back to the heart is diminished by 15-20%, making these veins a burden to your circulation.
-Varicose Veins Treatment is aimed at correcting this backward flow of blood.
+Varicose veins are usually more uncomfortable, and harmful to your health, than spider veins.
+In general, veins are responsible for pushing blood against gravity back to the heart.
+But with varicose veins, the blood flow from the legs back to the heart is diminished by 15-20%, making these dysfunctional veins a burden to your circulation.
+Specialized varicose veins treatment is aimed at correcting this backward flow of blood.

 - Lower Leg Fatigue

 - Night Cramps in legs or Charlie Horses (leg cramping) during the day

 - Tired & Heavy Legs especially at the end of the day (Some patients report it feels like they are walking with weights around their ankles.)

 - Bleeding – Varicose veins can bleed after a minimal injury such as shaving, bumping the leg, or a shoe strap rubbing on them.
 These usually minor injuries can lead to the breaking open of the vein.
 This occurrence, on occasion, has lead to uncontrollable bleeding which has ended in death.

 - Phlebitis, which is a blockage or inflammation of the calves and lower leg veins that becomes red or purple and is painful.